adamantine-sim/adamantine/doc/examples/hour_glass.md

 |&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;output_pvtu                      |     50.18     |     50.18     |     50.18     |   8.01 |

 At the end of simulation, we have 9471 degrees of freedom.
-We spend 71% of the time in `evaluate_thermal_physics` while it was only 56% when we 500 s of simulation.
+We spend 71% of the time in `evaluate_thermal_physics` while it was only 56% for the 500 s simulation.
 This is because the amount of work that is performed in `add_material` and `output_pvtu` does not increase as quickly with the number of degrees of freedom as it does in `evaluate_thermal_physics`.
 Therefore `add_material` and